mirage/ocaml-vchan/README.md

 Linux configuration
 -------------------

-Make sure your systems ae properly configured.
+Make sure your systems are properly configured.
 You may need to:
 ```
 sudo modprobe xen-evtchn
 sudo modprobe xen-gntdev